Research Projects, Ideas, and Open Problems

 The K summarize is currently under active development.
 At this point it is an umbrella project for three different things (all important):

-3. The semantics-based compilation (SBC) project [link], which has the goal that we stated above to take a programming language LL, a program PP in that language, and produce a new programming language LPL_P for that one program.
+- The semantics-based compilation (SBC) project [link], which has the goal that we stated above to take a programming language , a program in that language, and produce a new programming language for that one program.

 For anyone who wants to learn more about the K summarize we recommend the 3-hour K summarizer workshop recording where we covered the history, the current status, the theoretical foundation, and the future plans about the project.